erroronline1/caro/readme.md

 Users can have multiple assigned organizational units.

 On registering a new user a default profile picture is generated.
-Custom set pictures can not be deleted.
+Custom set pictures can not be deleted, only overwritten.

 Adding files is granted to elevated users only, to make sure certificates are acknowledged.